singlequote/laravel-api-resource/README.md

 This package generates a complete api set for your model.
 From controller to action to request to resource.
 All you have to do is edit the form requests.

 > Version > 2.1 adds the ability to pass additional attributes to the relation method.
-See # Relations.
+See [the with method](https://github.com/singlequote/laravel-api-resource?tab=readme-ov-file#with).

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/singlequote/laravel-api-resource.svg?style=flat-square)](https://packagist.org/packages/singlequote/laravel-api-resource)
 [![Total Downloads](https://img.shields.io/packagist/dt/singlequote/laravel-api-resource.svg?style=flat-square)](https://packagist.org/packages/singlequote/laravel-api-resource)